 Change the paragraph i) as follows:

-i) If the AP does not receive an acknowledgment to an individually addressed data or bufferable management frame sent to a STA in PS mode following receipt of a PS-Poll from that STA, it may retransmit the frame for at most the lesser of the maximum retry limit and dot11QAPMissingAckRetryLimit times before the next Beacon frame or Short Beacon frame, but it shall retransmit that frame at least once before the next Beacon frame, time permitting and subject to its appropriate lifetime limit.
-If an acknowledgment to the retransmission is not received, it may wait until after the next Beacon frame or Short Beacon frame to further retransmit that frame subject to its appropriate lifetime limit.
+i) If the AP does not receive an acknowledgment to an individually addressed data or bufferable management frame sent to a STA in PS mode following receipt of a PS-Poll from that STA, it may retransmit the frame for at most the lesser of the maximum retry limit and dot11QAPMissingAckRetryLimit times before the next Beacon frame, but it shall retransmit that frame at least once before the next Beacon frame, time permitting and subject to its appropriate lifetime limit.
+If an acknowledgment to the retransmission is not received, it may wait until after the next Beacon frame to further retransmit that frame subject to its appropriate lifetime limit.

 Receive operation for STAs in PS mode during the CP